Sleep Apnea and Snoring

 - Headaches and Migraines

 Additional symptoms of sleep apnea include waking with a sore throat, memory and concentration problems, and mood swings.
-If you are experiencing any of these symptoms, please contact our Austin sleep apnea dentists online or by calling 512-598-1295 to schedule a free consultation and learn how we can help.
+If you are experiencing any of these symptoms, please contact our Georgetown sleep apnea dentists online or by calling 512-598-1295 to schedule a free consultation and learn how we can help.

 What Is Obstructive Sleep Apnea?